Legal action for libel

 Any legal action for libel is likely to have wide-ranging consequences to your reputation.
 Legal action for libel might help improve, or fix your reputation, or it could destroy it.
 This article will assist you in order to arrive at the right decision, for you.

 Principles in considering whether to initiate taking legal action for defamation include the timing of the libel, the source of the libel, the impact of the libel on your reputation, the existence of alternative methods to negate the impact of the libel on your reputation, which do not involve taking legal action, the costs of taking legal action for libel and the nature of the legal advice that you have received.
 By considering each one of these principles you should be well placed to make the most accurate decision you possibly can on whether to commence legal action for libel.

-If you have found yourself facing an impending attack on your reputation through a threat of publication in the written press in one of the national newspapers or through TV program such as InsideOut of Panorama, there are steps you can take to try and prevent those publications.
-The case of a newspaper article is often different to that of a TV show.
+If you have found yourself facing an impending attack on your reputation through a threat of publication in the written press in one of the national newspapers or through TV programs such as InsideOut of Panorama, there are steps you can take to try and prevent those publications.
+The case of a newspaper article is often different from that of a TV show.

-If you succeed with this goal, and the airing of the TV show is postponed due to uncertainties about the legal position or because of real threat of legal action for libel, it is likely that the show will eventually be abandoned and never aired at all.
-Being able to cast enough doubt about the truthfulness of the claims in the TV show, to the extend that the broadcasting is postponed, should be your number 1 priority.
-There are different strategies that you can use to cast enough doubt over confidence the broadcaster has in their material and these are discussed elsewhere on this website.
+If you succeed with this goal, and the airing of the TV show is postponed due to uncertainties about the legal position or because of the real threat of legal action for libel, it is likely that the show will eventually be abandoned and never aired at all.
+Being able to cast enough doubt about the truthfulness of the claims in the TV show, to the extent that the broadcasting is postponed, should be your number 1 priority.
+There are different strategies that you can use to cast enough doubt over the confidence the broadcaster has in their material and these are discussed elsewhere on this website.